Rutshuru

-It is the largest town formerly controlled by the rebel National Congress for the Defence of the People faction.
-As of November 2012, the town was a stronghold of the rebel, or self-styled 'revolutionary' March 23 Movement.
-After the defeat of the M23 Movement the town was retaken by the Congolese army, and President Joseph Kabila paid a visit to the town in November 2013 after driving from Kisangani.
+It was the largest town controlled by the former National Congress for the Defence of the People rebel group.
+By November 2012, the town had become a stronghold of the March 23 Movement in their conflict with the Congolese government.
+After the defeat of the M23 rebellion the town was retaken by the Congolese army, and President Joseph Kabila paid a visit to the town in November 2013 after driving from Kisangani.

+As part of M23's resurgence the group recaptured Rutshuru in October 2022.

 Rwandan Genocide and Congo Wars

-Rutshuru has a pre-colonial Congolese Hutu population, and following the Rwandan genocide large numbers of Rwandan Hutu refugees were housed in camps there.
-The First and Second Congo Wars saw much fighting in the district involving Ugandan, Rwandan and Congolese forces of various factions.
+Rutshuru has a Rwandan population largely from the Rwandan Revolution in 1959 and the Rwandan genocide where large numbers of Rwandan Hutu refugees were housed in camps there.
+The First and Second Congo Wars saw substantial fighting in the district involving Ugandan, Rwandan and Congolese forces of various factions.
 Since the official end of the war in 2002/3, fighting has periodically erupted between militias allied to the Hutu and Tutsi.
-The town has always been occupied by proxy forces linked to Rwandan president Paul Kagame and has since the advent of the Rwandan genocide been the focal of troubles between Tutsi and Hutu with stakes in Rwanda.
-At the onset of all the Rwanda's invasion of Congo, Tutsi troops loyal to Kagame have been linked to massive looting and mass rapes of Congolese locals.
-Rutshuru much like most of the DR Congo eastern region is a town of collateral damage from infighting between Rwandan proxies and local populations.
+The town has been occupied by proxy forces linked to Rwandan president Paul Kagame and—since the start of the Rwandan genocide—has been the focal point of troubles between Tutsi and Hutu with stakes in Rwanda.
+Rutshuru, like most of the DR Congo eastern region, is a town of collateral damage from infighting between Rwandan proxies and the government forces.